Course Number and Title: GIS 110 Spatial Data Analysis/Modeling

-- Apply the concepts of visual hierarchy and color theory to create a visually appealing map.
+- Apply the concepts of visual hierarchy and color theory to create a visually appealing map for print and web.

-- Demonstrate the use of map labeling variables (type size, weight, and font) to label map features effectively.
+- Demonstrate the use of map labeling variables (type size, weight, and font) to label map features effectively for print and web.

-- Employ cartographic design principles, such as proper map projections, to produce a meaningful map.
+- Employ cartographic design principles, such as proper map projections, to produce a meaningful map in print and web.

-- Appraise the cartographic design principles, such as design, layout, and symbology of a peer’s map in print and/or web.
+- Appraise the cartographic design principles, such as design, layout, functionality, and symbology of a peer’s map in print and/or web.

 - Demonstrate professional and ethical conduct as expected in industry.